|Nominal duration||2 years|

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

 It is required that you send verified copies of the entry qualification documents directly to the university by postal mail, according to the instructions given by the institution.
 Important!
 Never send original documents by post!

 This is for general information purposes only, for details please visit English Language requirements.

 A motivation letter must be added to your application.

 Specific requirements for Non-EU applicants:

-The Master’s programme focuses on designing and using complex modern computer systems.
-As part of the programme, students cover such subjects as innovation and entrepreneurship, hardware systems design and modeling, computer architecture and programming, software project management and databases, to name but a few.
+The programme focuses on designing and using complex modern computer systems.
+As part of the programme, students cover such subjects as innovation and entrepreneurship, hardware systems design and modelling, computer architecture and programming, software project management and databases, to name but a few.

 The Department of Computer Engineering received the IBM Faculty Award 2011 and has an excellent partnership with experts from the IBM Development Centre in Germany and the IBM research laboratory in Israel.